hannahfrost/or2017/README.md

 ## What is Hydra in a Box
 * IMLS Grant with 3 partners
+* Feature development on Hyrax (library) enabling us to build the Hyku application.
 * One aspect is HykuDirect.
 Multi-tenant software as a service
   * In the AWS cloud
-* Another aspect is "easy to install"
+* Another aspect is "easy to install".
 * Note Hydra is now called Samvera

 ## What is Docker